You’re hit with the realization that you need to do something about the security configuration on your IBM i, but you don't know where to start.

 Now that you've thought through what data you have stored on your IBM i and you've defined your organization's goals, you can start thinking about the specific changes required to get you from your current configuration to a configuration that meets your organization's requirements.

-Learn more about security controls on IBM i (AS/400, iSeries) at your own pace with our convenient, free e-course led by Carol Woodbury and Robin Tatam.
+Learn more about security controls on IBM i (AS/400, iSeries) at your own pace with our convenient, free e-course led by Robin Tatam and Sandi Moore.